This page covers computers from US based Integrated Computer Systems Inc. (ICS) and my experiences of using them.

 Please note: the images featured on this page can be downloaded at the bottom of the page for better viewing.

-The Portable Microprocessor Training Lab is an 8080 based computer kit from Integrated computer systems Inc. (ICS) that was intended for self-study, and appears to be from around 1978.
-As of 2025 there is currently little information online about its availability although the documentation archived online (see Resources section) provides lots of technical information.
-It consists of the Microcomputer Training System (MTS), Interface Training System (ITS), Integrated Experiment Assembly (it seems ICS didn't use an abbreviation for this part but often called it 'Experiment Board'), and power supply.
-The MTS was the minimum that needed to be purchased for a working system without the 'bells and whistles' with the power supply an optional extra or the user could use their own suitable power source.
+The Portable Microprocessor Training Lab is an 8080 based computer from Integrated computer systems Inc. (ICS) that was intended for self-study, and appears to be from around 1978.
+As of 2025 there is currently little information online about its availability although the documentation archived online (see Resources section further down the page) provides lots of technical information.
+The lab consists of the Microcomputer Training System (MTS), and expansions Interface Training System (ITS) and Integrated Experiment Assembly (it seems ICS didn't use an abbreviation for this part but often called it 'Experiment Board' in the documentation), as well as the power supply.
+However, the MTS was the minimum that needed to be purchased to have a working but unexpanded computer, along with the power supply as an optional extra or the user could use their own suitable power source.

 As the heart of the system, the MTS is made up of the PCB containing the 8080 8-bit CPU, 2KB RAM (upgradable to 4KB), 1KB Monitor ROM (with support for three additional ROMs), control logic, 25 key keyboard (16 white 'hex' keys and 9 coloured function keys), alphanumeric display along with the protective transparent cover.
 For expansion, and forming part of the Portable Microprocessor Training Lab, the ITS interfaces with the MTS via a keyed ribbon cable, the ITS provides I/O ports, ADC, timers, and a vectored priority interrupt control system.
 For further expansion the Integrated Experiment Assembly PCB plugs into the ITS PCB and is furnished with a loudspeaker, thermistor, motor (a battery holder for 3 AAs powers the motor), opto sensor, switches and pots (variable resistors).
 Lastly, the power supply delivers -5V, -12V, +5V, and +12V to the MTS PCB and the additional boards.

-It would appear that the kit originated in the US since Integrated computer systems Inc. was based there and in 2025 when I came across the computer they were being sold on eBay from the US, for around $500 - $900 (~£370 - ~£666).
-Since I have what appears to be the UK or European version it was likely also sold in Europe (I bought the kit from a UK eBay seller), there is a German video on YouTube showing the kit so that further suggests availability in Europe.
+It would appear that the computer originated in the US since Integrated computer systems Inc. was based there and in 2025 when I came across the computer they were being sold on eBay from the US, for around $500 to $900 (~£370 to ~£666).
+Since I have what appears to be the UK or European version it was likely also sold in Europe (I bought the computer from a UK eBay seller), there is a German video on YouTube showing the computer so that further suggests availability in Europe.
 Here is the video:

-Notice that they have the MTS and power supply (supporting the MTS underneath) only.
+Notice that they have the MTS and power supply (supporting the MTS underneath) only, so it's the unexpanded version.

 The main form of feedback to the user provided by the MTS are the eight 7-segment red LED displays which of course can display hexadecimal, however, ICS made an odd choice to avoid ambiguity issues.
 Firstly, there is the problem that 'B' could be mistaken for '8' so ICS decided to represent 'B' by lighting segments a, c, d, e, and g but what they could have done was use a lowercase 'b' (segments c, d, e, and g) and for '6' do the same but with segment a also lit.
 ICS did sensibly decide to show 'D' as a lowercase 'd', however.
 In addition to showing hex characters, 'R' can also be displayed which is shown essentially as a lowercase 'r' - segments e and g lit.